danilobellini/pyscanprev/examples/state-space.rst

 - ``m`` is the bucket mass including its contents
 - ``g`` is the gravity acceleration
 - ``c`` is the damping coefficient
-- ``k`` is the spring stiffness constant
+- ``k`` is the spring stiffness constant (joined)
 - ``a(t) = v̇(t)`` is the bucket acceleration
 - ``v(t) = ḣ(t)`` is the bucket velocity
 - ``h(t)`` is the bucket height

 Starting in ``h(0) = 0``, where the spring force (Hooke's law) is still zero.
-That's when the bucket is attached to the spring and left to oscillate.
+That's when the bucket is attached to the springs-damper system and left to oscillate.

 Everything could be seen as a function of time, and the dot above some symbols denotes the derivative with respect to the time.